Kurt Kepshire: Career

 All told, Kepshire appeared in 51 MLB games, 46 of them starts, winning 16 of 31 decisions, and allowing 263 hits and 119 bases on balls in 2701/3 innings pitched.
 He struck out 144.

-He currently resides in Oxford, Connecticut.
-In 2014, Kepshire and his domestic partner moved to Bonita Springs, Florida.
+After retiring from baseball, Kepshire was a correctional officer at Bridgeport Correctional Institute in Bridgeport, Connecticut for many years before leaving behind his home in Oxford, Connecticut and relocating to Bonita Springs, Florida in 2014 with his domestic partner, where he resides to this day.